mattlarkin8/reading-notes/README.md

 ## **Intro**

 <img src="https://user-images.githubusercontent.com/104344814/165158585-2c82acc3-4646-48fb-bfff-8ba10c0c8ea5.jpeg" width="200" height="250" />
 Hello everyone!
 I am Matthew Larkin and this is my reading notes repository.
 I'm a US Air Force veteran that has worked in IT for over six years.
-I am pretty new to coding, but I'm really excited to learn and continue to imrove myself.
+I am pretty new to coding, but I'm really excited to learn and continue to improve myself.
 I look forward to working with everyone as we all work toward our goal.

 Please feel free to contact me if you have any questions or want to work together on something.